-The NI PXIe-4353 features 32 channels with three 24-bit analog-to-digital converters (ADCs) and operates with high-speed (90 S/s per channel) and high-resolution (1 S/s per channel) modes.
+The NI PXIe-4353 features 32 channels with three 24-bit ADCs and operates with high-speed (90 S/s per channel) and high-resolution (1 S/s per channel) modes.
 It is designed to be highly accurate with 0.3 °C typical accuracy for the module and terminal block.
 The module has two autozero channels for offset compensation as well as open thermocouple detection to identify disconnected thermocouples.

-The high accuracy is attributed to the NI TB-4353 isothermal terminal block that includes eight CJC channels.
-It has a unique design that optimizes thermal conductivity between the thermocouple terminals and the CJCs for an isothermal error as low as 0.25 °C. The TB-4353 is a front mount terminal block with screw terminal connectivity.
+The high accuracy is attributed to the TB-4353 isothermal terminal block that includes eight CJC channels.
+It has a unique design that optimizes thermal conductivity between the thermocouple terminals and the CJCs for an isothermal error as low as 0.25 °C. The TB-4353 is a front-mount terminal block with screw terminal connectivity.